You are NOT what you eat – you are what you ABSORB

 UK Press Coverage Of The Microbiome

-We have been hosting webinars, educating people on the importance of good gut health since 2016.
-They are fun, informative, last 45 minutes and every talk is hosted by a different Heart-2-Heart Team member, passionate about helping people.
+We host free webinars, educating people on the importance of good gut health.
+These are currently running every other Wednesday at 19:30 and last about 45 minutes.
+They are fun, informative and every talk is hosted by a different Heart-2-Heart Team member, passionate about helping people.

-If you would like to watch one of our informative Gut Health webinars, pop your details into the fields below and we will provide you with the link to watch it at your convenience.
+If you would like to attend one of our informative Gut Health webinars, pop your details into the fields below and we will provide you with the current schedule and the webinar joining details.